 In view of the complexity of the hepta-cut expressions and the typical amount of effort required to generate IBP relations for high-rank integrals with many external relations, it is also striking that the constraints coefficients are simply integers.
 This also applies to the planar double box with up to four external masses \cite{Kosower:2011ty,Johansson:2012zv,Johansson:2013sda} and the planar triple box \cite{Sogaard:2013yga}.
 This is a clear hint of a general principle that may be explained by algebraic geometry.

-The last part of this paper described a new algorithm based on the Beouzitan matrix and Gr\"obner bases to compute degenerate multivariate residues which typically appear in more complicated calculations.
-This algorithm was applied to the reduction of a massive nonplanar double integral with a doubled propagator onto master integrals with single propagators.
-We expect the Bezoutian method to become increasingly valuable for problems involving two-loop topologies with fewer propagators and at three loops and beyond (see e.g. ref.~\cite{Sogaard:2013fpa}).
+The last part of this paper described a new algorithm based on the Bezoutian matrix and Gr\"obner bases to compute degenerate multivariate residues which typically appear in more complicated calculations.
+This algorithm was applied to a few simple examples and to the reduction of a massive two-loop crossed box integral with a doubled propagator onto master integrals with only single propagators.
+Our tests have shown that the Bezoutian matrix algorithm is considerably faster than the transformation law method \cite{Sogaard:2013fpa} for two-loop problems.
+The multivariate residues from the massive two-loop crossed box integral are computed at least $20-25$ times faster.
+Accordingly, we expect the Bezoutian method to become increasingly valuable for multiscale problems involving two-loop topologies with fewer propagators and at three loops and beyond (see e.g. ref.~\cite{Sogaard:2013fpa}).